What is incidental teaching?

 Where does incidental teaching come from?

 Incidental teaching has been part of the Applied Behaviour Analysis (ABA) approach since the 1970s.
 It was the first naturalistic teaching technique.
 It offered an alternative to traditional techniques like Discrete Trial Training (DDT), which teach skills in very controlled environments.

 What is the idea behind incidental teaching?

 Incidental teaching is based on the idea that if a skill is rewarded, a child will use it more often.

-All naturalistic teaching techniques assume that a child will use skills more easily in a wide range of situations if those skills are learned in natural environments like playtime, instead of in highly structured settings like a clinic.
+All naturalistic teaching techniques assume that a child will use skills more easily in a wide range of situations if they learn skills in natural environments like playtime, rather than in highly structured settings like a clinic.

 What does incidental teaching involve?